About the Family Planning Program

-The family planning services also include in depth counseling about the chosen method of birth control, immunization updates as recommended by the North Carolina Immunization Branch, STD screenings, pap tests, and referral for mammograms for women 35 years and older.
+The family planning services also include in depth counseling about the chosen method of birth control, referral for immunization updates as recommended by the North Carolina Immunization Branch, STD screenings, pap tests, and referral for mammograms for women 50 years and older.

 Minors (young men and women under the age of 18) are welcome to the Family Planning Program and may be seen without a parent, but parental involvement is encouraged.
 College students are also welcome.

 Residency in Scotland County or North Carolina is not required for the Family Planning Program.
 The services are provided on a sliding fee scale, and Medicaid and insurance recipients are welcome.
 Free Family Planning and Birth Control Services are available to North Carolina resident men (ages 19 through 60) and women (ages 19 through 55) with an income at or below the 185% of the federal poverty level through the "Be Smart.
 Be Ready." program.
 Applications can be made at the Scotland County Department of Social Services.

 All services in the Family Planning Program are provided according to the guidelines and recommendations of the Women's Health Branch, North Carolina Division of Public Health, and North Carolina Department of Health and Human Services.